NatAug62/CC/TASKS.md

 # Description
-This file will be used to keep track of planned features and the tasks necessary to implement those features
+This file will be used to keep track of planned features and the tasks necessary to implement those features.
+For a more detailed and up-to-date view, look at the project issues tab.

 # Tasks
 ### File System Stuff